HomeArticlesComparisonJSON to YAML vs SQL vs TypeScript

 Best suited for: typing known-shape API responses, internal data structures, config objects consumed only by trusted, already-validated sources.

-JSON to Zod — Deep Dive
+JSON to Zod: Deep Dive

-Converting JSON to a Zod schema produces something an interface cannot: a validator that runs when your program executes, not just when it compiles.
+Converting JSON to a Zod schema produces something an interface can't: a validator that runs when your program executes, not just when it compiles.
 For the same sample data, the JSON to Zod Converter generates:

 import { z } from "zod";